 Empowering women to move into employment, training and further education

-We run a 6-month Work Well training programme, and this placement is the tool by which we support women to re-enter employment after their time training with us.
+We run an 18-week Work Well training programme, and this placement is the tool by which we support women to re-enter employment after their time training with us.

 On our programme, trainees learn about all aspects of the business – from the candle production line processes, through to the development of new products and formulations.
 They get a taste of what it takes to run a business, such as customer service, order fulfilment through our online systems, and social media marketing, photography.